 5. Heroes: Mortals and Monsters, Quests and Adventures

 In this book, we have Jason, Odysseus, Hercules, Oedipus, Orpheus, and Perseus, all of those stories you encounter in Greek mythology.
-We see with Greek mythology that there are many names, places, and things going on, so it was digestible is the best way to put it.
+We see in Greek mythology that there are many names, places, and things going on, so it was digestible is the best way to put it.

 Author: Stephen Fry

-Average Rating: (4.8 /5)
+Average Rating: 4.8/5

 Tropes: Classics, Arc, Funny, History